Naalu/ds-senior-capstone-projects-website/deliverables/inception.md

 Dr. Doerry was not available for an interview this week but this will be incorporated once it is completed.

-The customer segment I'm targetting here is those that act as administrators/maintenance for the website.
-Clearly, some of my questions were a bit confusing but the core of the feedback that I took away is that he would like to have a web interface so that he doesn't have to manually manage the projects and add them into the html.
-It also appeared that having an avenue for interested third party sponsors to reach out would be helpful as well.
-Though he the knowledge to edit the website himself, he still voiced interest in having a web interface to improve ease of use.
-Because they already have a similar website, our solution would be a "nice to have" for the added accessibility.

 ## 4. Final value proposition and consumer segments
 Report the refined versions of these elements (the ones that you reached after the interviews).